PostHog/posthog.com/contents/handbook/company/offsites.md

 - [ ] Secure accommodations
   - The ideal location will depend on the size of your team
-  - We recommend booking a large AirBnB for teams under 20 people as this provides for a more casual atmosphere and can help control costs if you opt to have the team cook meals together
+  - We recommend booking a large AirBnB for teams under 10 people as this provides for a more casual atmosphere and can help control costs if you opt to have the team cook meals together.
+You can also book an AirBnB and supplement with a closeby hotel if the AirBnB doesn't have enough rooms.
   - For larger teams, consider a centrally located hotel that has a bookable space with configurable furniture for different activities, an onsite restaurant or bar to simplify meals and provide a location for free social time, as well as amenities like a gym for those who like to stay active while they travel
 - [ ] Start flight booking process
   - To simplify this process, we give all team members access to a company card, and we ask people to book their own flights
   - We strongly recommend this approach as centralizing flight booking can be a huge headache for offsite lead, and this allows team members to accurately enter their personal information including airline frequent flier and trusted traveller numbers
-  - Encourage folks to buy flights early and with the option to refund if they are unable to attend to save on costs
+  - Encourage folks to buy flights early and with the option to refund if they are unable to attend to save on costs, use your judgement here (~20% more is reasonable, double the price is not really worth it)
   - In the event that a new team member will be attending an offsite, but has not started yet, please contact the Ops team to help coordinate.
 In these cases, the process is:
     1. Preemptively create the new team member a Google account
     2. Issue them a Brex card to their work email with a sufficiently high temporary balance to cover travel costs